Homemade Strawberry Ice Cream

 - ½ cup (120 ml) Condensed milk

-- 1.5 cups (200 g) Strawberries (crushed)
+- 1.5 cups (200 g) Strawberries crushed

 - Next, add the condensed milk and vanilla extract.
 Mix a minute more to combine.
-Pro tip - This is your basic no-churn vanilla ice cream. ?

 - Crush the strawberries with a fork.
 Then, add them to the whipped cream mixture and combine.
-Pro tip - I like to give it a gentle swirl just enough to combine and marble it.
-Alternatively, stir vigorously to blend it into a smooth strawberry pink color.

 - Pour into an ice cream storage container and freeze for at least 4 hours or overnight.
-Pro tip - For the creamiest ice cream, thaw the container for at least 10 minutes before you attempt to scoop the ice cream.
-This will soften any ice crystals.

 - Whip the cream separately, then fold the rest of the mixture into the whipped cream.
-This makes the end result more soft and creamy in texture.
+This gives the ice cream a softer and creamier texture.

-- Crushed fruits will make a marbled effect, pureed will give a perfect blend.
-Adding a combination of all crushed, pureed, and whole gives a wonderful experience.
+- Crushed fruits will have a marbled effect, and pureed fruits will give a perfect blend.
+Adding a combination of crushed, pureed, and whole gives a wonderful experience.

-- If you use less fat the possibility of ice crystals forming can be high.
+- And if you use less fat, the possibility of ice crystals forming can be high.
 A great way to reduce that is to just stir the ice cream once or twice in between.

-- You can store ice cream in a metal loaf pan wrapped in aluminum foil.
+- Also, you can store ice cream in a metal loaf pan container wrapped in aluminum foil.
 The foil helps prevent the formation of ice crystals.
 I like to use these silicon ice cream tubs with firm lids.

 - Let the ice cream thaw a few minutes before you attempt to scoop it.
 This will give the ice crystals a moment to soften.